Living where I live, pollen and other allergens seem to be bad all year long. So years ago, I wondered how to cure allergies naturally.

 You can also introduce various houseplants that are known to increase oxygen levels and reduce indoor pollution.

-Some low-maintenance plants such as Spider Plant, Fern or Peace Lily will not only make your home look more serene, but also aid in how to cure allergies naturally.
+Some low-maintenance plants such as Spider Plant, Fern or Peace Lily will not only make your home look more serene, but also aid in cleaning the air in your home.